streamich/nano-css/docs/style.md

 ## Filtering Pass-through Props

-You might want to use semantic *component props* with in your styled components, like `primary` or `small`.
+You might want to use semantic *component props* with your styled components, like `primary` or `small`.

 ```jsx